 Challenges posed by UHDTV and Evolving Acquisition Formats

 Not too long ago, post-production facilities were happy to take any project format that came in the door, knowing that they would convert all media to a “house codec” so that their editing and finishing applications would perform in a predictable manner.
-Over time, as Apple, Avid, Adobe, and other creative tool sets became able to manage various formats natively, transcoding to the “house codec” started to seem like a waste of time and potential loss of quality.
+Over time, as Apple, Avid, Adobe, and other creative toolsets became able to manage various formats natively, transcoding to the “house codec” started to seem like a waste of time and potential loss of quality.
 However, dealing with camera-original media exposes the limitations of the surrounding infrastructure.
-Networking and shared storage components in particular are often not prepared for the demands that these formats can make on system bandwidth.
+Networking and shared storage components, in particular, are often not prepared for the demands that these formats can make on the system bandwidth.

 So, why are some producers requesting access to camera-native formats?
 First, modern production crews have the capability to shoot in high-resolution formats like 2160p, 4k, and even 6k.
 Having already paid for the equipment and talent, it’s unlikely that the clients will be happy to go all the way from post-production to delivery in 1080, never seeing the original pristine footage.
 Aside from the perception of image quality during post, there’s a real need to have access to the native images.

 Productions delivering 1080 are often shooting in larger formats to give post-production extra latitude for framing and re-positioning as the story requires.
 Likewise, colorists will demand the pristine image directly from the camera sensor, and then decompress and delayer those images so they have the greatest control.